What Is the Difference Between Net and Gross Income?

-A profit-and loss statement reports the differences between net and gross income.
+A profit-and-loss statement reports the differences between gross vs. net income.
 When prepared in a standard format, the income statement is a useful tool for comparative analysis against prior time periods or other industry players.
-A firm understanding of the difference between revenues (or gross income) and the bottom-line profit (or net income) can enable strategic planning and tax-related decisions.
+A proper analysis of revenues or gross income and the bottom-line net income can assist with effective strategic planning and tax-related decisions.

-Net income is the profit generated by a business.
-It is gross income minus business expenses which can include the cost of goods sold, advertising, rent, utilities, or wages.
+Net income is the bottom-line profit generated by a business.
+It is gross income minus all business expenses, which can include the cost of goods sold, and also advertising, rent, utilities, or wages.
 Depending on the industry, a business expense can be a cost that is common or accepted in the field, or an expense that is specifically helpful or appropriate in a trade or business.

 Some other common business expenses include: